dangeredwolf/afm-chat/README.md

-# Apple Foundation Model Chat
+# AFM Chat

-Chat with the on-device LLM introduced in iOS 26.
+Chat with the on-device Apple Foundation Models LLM introduced in iOS 26.
 Build using Xcode 26 or later.